joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ├── viewManager.js                  # Manages the presentation state of the Task app, such as current filters, sorting, and search terms.
 │
 ├── automation.html                 # A placeholder page for a future "Automation Workflows" feature.
-├── budget.html                     # A placeholder page for a future "Budget Planner" feature.
 │
 ├── tasks.html                      # The main HTML structure for the Task Manager application, including all its modals and UI elements.
 ├── taskService.js                  # Contains all business logic for creating, reading, updating, and deleting tasks in the database.